ekivemark/nw-vsu/README.md

 ## What is this?

 This is a lightweight project to collect and process BlueButton team snippets.
 Every Monday morning, the current BBOnFHIR Team will receive an e-mail asking for updates or blockers -- anything that they want to share with the group.
 Each member replies to the e-mail, and at the end of the day, a digest e-mail is sent out to the group.

 To subscribe people on the team, admins (Mark and Karl) subscribe people over email by sending the APP a request.
-For example, to subscribe Chris and Niall, we send this to our messaging server via `admin@bb-team-update.appspotmail.com`:
+For example, to subscribe Chris and Niel, we send this to our messaging server via `admin@bb-team-update.appspotmail.com`:

 ```
-Chris Cox, christine.cox@cms.hhs.gov, bbtu, subscribe
+Chris Kox, christine.cox@cms.hhs.gov, bbtu, subscribe
-Niall Brennan, niall.brennanw@cms.hhs.gov, bbtu, subscribe
+Niel Bannon, niel.bannonw@cms.hhs.gov, bbtu, subscribe
 ```

 Oops.
-Chris needs to be an admin and Niall wants to unsubscribe.
+Chris needs to be an admin and Niel wants to unsubscribe.
 No problem:

 ```
-Chris Cox, christine.cox@cms.hhs.gov, bbtu, subscribe, admin
+Chris Kox, christine.kox@cms.hhs.gov, bbtu, subscribe, admin

-Niall Brennan, niall.brennan@cms.hhs.gov, bbtu, subscribe, bbtu, unsubscribe
+Niel Bannon, niel.bannon@cms.hhs.gov, bbtu, subscribe, bbtu, unsubscribe
 ```

 The server sends back a confirmation email each time with a summary of subscriptions: